 A data breach occurring as a result of a postal/administration error by a Council resulted in the family affected receiving £12,000 in compensation.

-Lyndon Ashton, litigation executive who specialises in data breach claims, represented a family of four in their compensation claim on a no win no fee basis.
+Lyndon Ashton, a litigation executive who specialises in data breach claims, represented a family of four in their compensation claim on a no win no fee basis.

 The Data Breach